Geraldkigotho/NLP-tweet-sentiment-project/README.md

 checking for duplicate values and handling them

-we dropped  duplicates because they appeared to be caused by  hashtags and repetition of tweets
+we dropped  duplicates because they appeared to be caused by  hashtags and the repetition of tweets

 3. **Uniformity**